 When we browse the internet, a lot is happening in the background to deliver web pages and services.
-As a foundation, we have a domain name system (DNS) that help us convert uniform resource locator (URL) links like www.fasthosts.co.uk into IP addresses.
+As a foundation, we have a domain name system (DNS) that helps us convert uniform resource locator (URL) links like www.fasthosts.co.uk into IP addresses.
 In our case, Fasthosts has an IP address of 213.171.195.48.
 The DNS server will remember the IP address for us, simplifying web browsing.

+As an example, using a CNAME record, a user would type in www.fasthosts.co.uk, with the DNS service interpreting that URL as fasthosts.co.uk instead.
 In this example, fasthosts.co.uk is the A record.
 This is the most basic type of DNS record and points a domain name to a specific IP address.

 NOTE – A subdomain is a prefix attached to a domain name.
 For example, help.fasthosts.co.uk is a subdomain, and fasthosts.co.uk is the domain.
 Subdomains are, therefore, used to divide up different sections of your website for easier browsing and categorisation.

-A CNAME record can never point to an IP address.
+As a rule, a CNAME record can never point to an IP address.
 It can only point to another domain name.
 You also cannot have two records which reference the same domain name.
 As an example, you cannot have a CNAME record and a TXT record that both point to www.fasthosts.co.uk.

 While CNAME records are useful for redirecting web traffic, they also incur a performance penalty in the form of additional DNS lookup steps.
 This penalty is exacerbated when pointing one CNAME record to another CNAME record, meaning you should always try to avoid this.